broadinstitute/gatk/scripts/variantstore/docs/DELIVERING_GVS_VCF.md

      - Add the "BigQuery Data Viewer" role for your Terra proxy group on the `spec-ops-aou:gvs_public_reference_data.gnomad_v3_sites` table
      - You will need the `filter_set_name` and `extract_table_prefix` from step 5 & 6.
 9. `GvsCalculatePrecisionAndSensitivity` workflow
-    - Add the "Storage Object View" access granted for your Terra proxy group on the `gs://broad-dsp-spec-ops/gvs/truth` directory
+    - Add the "Storage Object Viewer" access granted for your Terra proxy group on the `gs://broad-dsp-spec-ops/gvs/truth` directory
 10. `GvsCallsetCost`
     - The cost from this callset, which represents the total BigQuery cost (which is not represented in the Terra UI total workflow cost) from the GVS pipeline workflows, is used to calculate the cost of the callset as a whole and by sample.